Benjamin Strong Jr.: Aldrich Plan and Federal Reserve Act

 What came to be known as the Aldrich Plan was drafted by these men during the conference.
 The plan was written in secrecy, as the public would never approve of a banking reform bill written by bankers, much less of a plan for a central bank.
 In addition, the bankers involved were prominent New York City bankers.
-The US public been anti-banker since the Panic of 1907, and New York City bankers were particularly distrusted in the West and the South.
+The US public had been anti-banker since the Panic of 1907, and New York City bankers were particularly distrusted in the West and the South.
 Thus, members of Congress from these states would find it hard to support a plan drawn up by New York City bankers.
 The Aldrich Plan carefully avoided calling its proposed new organization a "central bank" in the hope of reducing concerns about central control.
 Warburg and others had warned against that.
 It instead carefully worded its proposal as the establishment of a National Reserve Association.
-The bankers' plan but not its origin was publicized on January 16, 1911 as the Aldrich Plan, which was submitted to Congress on January 9, 1912.
+The bankers' plan, but not its origin, was publicized on January 16, 1911, as the Aldrich Plan, which was submitted to Congress on January 9, 1912.
 However, it was not popular among those who wanted a public-controlled plan or who opposed the concept of a central bank in any form.
 Thus, it was followed by much debate but never came to a vote.

 In the November 1912 elections, Democrats won in a national landslide with Woodrow Wilson elected as president, and the party gaining control of both houses of Congress.
 The platform favored a public-controlled plan.
 Thus, the Aldrich banker-controlled plan was effectively dead.

 Wilson made the issue one of his top priorities even before he took office.
 He asked Carter Glass of Virginia, one of the leading Democratic representatives on the House Committee on Banking and Currency, to work with banking experts and develop a compromise bill.
 Glass worked with Robert Latham Owen, and they introduced the Glass-Owens bill in December 1912.
 To implement the Democrats' desire for a public-controlled plan, the bill proposed a central public-appointed body in control.
 To address the Western and Southern distrust about powerful New York City banks, the bill decentralized the system into districts to limit the power of the New York City banks.
 However, the bill also had many features of the banker-controlled plan to broaden its political appeal.
 Thus, the general outline of the Aldrich Plan eventually served as the model upon which the Federal Reserve System was based, but there were significant changes.
 A degree of public control was exerted via the Federal Reserve Board, the equivalent of today's Board of Governors, selected by the US president.
 Also, the role of professional bankers was, to some extent, limited by confining their overt control to the operation of the Federal Reserve banks of the various regions.
 The Aldrich Plan met with Warburg's satisfaction, as he said that minor changes could be adjusted administratively later.